-Maarten Hof previously broke down his awesome Cyberpunk entry for Beyond Human ArtStation Challenge and personal project Grandpa’s Attic.
-This time Maarten talked about his stunning environment for Wild West Challenge.
+Maarten Hof who previously broke down his incredible project Grandpa’s Attic, this time talked about the stunning scene for Wild West Challenge made with Unity.

 My first idea for this competition was to work from my own concept but I couldn’t come up with an idea that I knew I would stick with and finish.
 There were a lot of cool concepts made in the concept phase but the one by Aleksei Liakh really stood out to me.
 It got me super excited and motivated to enter the competition.